Mahar Regiment: Raising of the Mahar Regiment

 World War II forced the British to broaden their recruitment and the Mahar Regiment was raised in 1941.
-In that year B. R. Ambedkar was appointed to the Defence Advisory Committee of the Viceroy's Executive Council.He also appealed to the Mahars to join the Army in large numbers.
-In October, the Army gave in, and the 1st battalion of the Mahar Regiment was raised in Belgaum under Lt.
-Col. H.J.R.
-Jackson of the 13th Frontier Force Rifles and Sub.
-Maj.
-Sheikh Hassnuddin.
-The 2nd battalion was raised in Kamptee in June 1942 under Lt.
-Col. J.W.K.
-Kirwan and Sub.
-Maj.
-Bholaji Ranjane.
-A cap badge was designed for the regiment by Capt.
-E.E.L.
+In that year B. R. Ambedkar was appointed to the Defence Advisory Committee of the Viceroy's Executive Council.
+He also encouraged Mahars to join the Army.
+In October, the Army gave in, and the 1st battalion of the Mahar Regiment was raised in Belgaum under Lieutenant Colonel H.J.R.
+Jackson of the 13th Frontier Force Rifles and Subedar Major Sheikh Hassnuddin.
+The 2nd battalion was raised in Kamptee in June 1942 under Lieutenant Colonel J.W.K.
+Kirwan and Subedar Major Bholaji Ranjane.
+A cap badge was designed for the regiment by Captain E.E.L.
 Mortlemans, an officer of the 2nd battalion.
 The badge featured the Koregaon Pillar over the word "Mahar".
-The third battalion, the 25th Mahars, was raised in Belgaum in the August 1942 by Lt.
-Col V. Chambier and Sub.
-Maj.
-Sardar Bahadur Ladkojirao Bhonsale, and the 3rd Mahars were raised in Nowshera by Lt.
-Col. R.N.D.
-Frier and Sub.
-Maj.
-Bholaji Ranjane.
-During the Second World War, the 1st and 3rd Mahars served in the North-West Frontier Province, while the 2nd and 25th were employed on internal security duties within the country.
-The 2nd battalion also saw service in the Burma Campaign as a part of the 23rd Indian Division, where they suffered 5 casualties and had one officer mentioned in dispatches.
-They also served in Iraq after the war as a part of PAIFORCE.
+The third battalion, the 25th Mahars, was raised in Belgaum in the August 1942 by Lieutenant Colonel V. Chambier and Subedar Major Sardar Bahadur Ladkojirao Bhonsale, and the 3rd Mahars were raised in Nowshera by Lieutenant Colonel R.N.D.
+Frier and Subedar Major Bholaji Ranjane.

 In 1946, the 25th Mahars were disbanded, along with many other garrison battalions of the Indian Army.
 Its officers and men were largely absorbed by the other three battalions of the regiment.
 In the October 1946, the regiment was converted into a machine gun regiment, and the regimental centre was established at Kamptee.
 Following the conversion, the cap badge was changed.
 The new badge had two crossed Vickers machine guns over the Koregaon Pillar, over a scroll that said "The Mahar MG Regiment".
 The three surviving battalions of the regiment served as a part of the Punjab Boundary Force, and took part in escorting refugees during the Partition of India.